Table of Contents

 The company was founded in 1998 and is headquartered in Jerusalem, Israel.

-2. Adaptimmune Therapeutics plc
+2. Adaptimmune Therapeutics plc (NASDAQ: ADAP)

 Adaptimmune Therapeutics Plc engages in the development of novel cancer immunotherapy products.
 Its specific peptide enhanced affinity receptor platform enables the engineering of T-cells to target and destroy cancer, including solid tumors.